NOAA Bonaire 2008 Explorers

 Hafmynd ehf

-Eggert's role in the expedition is chiefly as a technical adviser for operations of the Gavia AUV - and a data analyst.
-He holds a B.Sc. in Computer Science from the University of Iceland.
-Eggert has been involved in all aspects of programming the Gavia AUV, but his main focus is on the User Interface.
+Eggert Magnússon's role in the Bonaire expedition is chiefly as a technical adviser for operations of the Gavia AUV and a data analyst.
+He holds a BSc in computer science from the University of Iceland.
+He has been involved in all aspects of programming the Gavia AUV, but his main focus is on the user interface.
 He has traveled extensively with the Gavia AUV, all the way to the Arctic and down to Australia, and has been involved with numerous AUV projects.

 Diving Officer

 Jenny Mallinson is in charge of scientific diving within the School of Ocean and Earth Science, University of Southampton, based at the National Oceanography Centre, Southampton, UK.
 She also runs the marine research aquarium, using collecting trips as a means of monitoring the local marine environment.
-Her studies of the marine life growing on the historic Tudor warship for the 3 years prior to raising of the wreck, was the first of numerous artificial reef colonisation studies.
+Her study of the marine life growing on the historic Tudor warship for the three years prior to raising of the wreck, was the first of numerous artificial reef colonization studies.
 She has a particular interest in hydroids and published a paper on those from the Galapagos marine reserve

 Undergraduate